World religions: Paradigm in pedagogy

-Many scholars of religion have resisted efforts to challenge the paradigm, and as of 2016 was reported as still being widespread in university introductory courses to the study of religion.
+Many scholars of religion have resisted efforts to challenge the World Religions paradigm, and as of 2016 was reported as still being widespread in university introductory courses to the study of religion.
 Many instructors feel that explaining the critique of the world religions paradigm to undergraduate students would be difficult, as the critique would be too complex for many of them to understand.
 Its continued use has also been defended by the claim that it is what undergraduate students expect and that it mirrors what they will have been taught at school.

-Some scholars have argued for the rejection of the world religions paradigm altogether; Cotter and Robertson presented the argument that "the continued uncritical use of the WRP fosters a breeding ground for relativistic navel-gazing which has no place in the contemporary research university".
+Some scholars have argued for the rejection of the World Religions paradigm altogether; for instance, Cotter and Robertson presented the argument that "the continued uncritical use of the WRP fosters a breeding ground for relativistic navel-gazing which has no place in the contemporary research university".
 Owen was of the view that "as long as it continues to employ the World Religions paradigm as a default approach (even after deconstructing it), religious studies will fail in its humanistic task" because it will simply be engaging in "knowledge transfer" and not "critically engaging" with "culture and knowledge".

 One alternative framework that some scholars use to teach about religion is the "lived religion" paradigm, which places emphasis not on distinct religious traditions but on individual experiences and practices.
 Another alternative is the "material religion" framework which focuses on examining religion through material culture and physical objects.
-Owen noted that, in her experience, many students display an "initial resistance to alternatives" as they are expecting the world religions paradigm.
+Owen noted that, in her experience, many students display an "initial resistance to alternatives" as they are expecting the World Religions paradigm.
 She cited the example of her introductory course at Leeds Trinity University College, which was constructed on thematic lines rather than according to the world religions paradigm, and which induced feelings of panic among many undergraduates.

-Many scholars who are critical of the world religions paradigm find themselves having to teach it as part of introductory courses for undergraduate students.
+Many scholars who are critical of the World Religions paradigm find themselves having to teach it as part of introductory courses for undergraduate students.
 Some spent much of a course teaching the concept and then several sessions after this deconstructing it.
-Some scholars have suggested that even when students are taught using the world religions paradigm, it could be a good means of encouraging them to think critically about category formation.
+Some scholars have suggested that even when students are taught using the World Religions paradigm, it could be a good means of encouraging them to think critically about category formation.
 The scholar Steven W. Ramey for instance advocated teaching the paradigm in a manner that makes it clear that it is a "constructed discourse".

 Similarly, Baldrick-Morrone, Graziano, and Stoddard suggested that teaching undergraduates about the world religious paradigm helps to explain to students how "classification is a social act".
-They noted that students could leave such a course not only knowing more about the specific religious traditions included in the world religions category, but that they would also leave "knowing how to better interrogate the world around them".
+They noted that students could leave such a course not only knowing more about the specific religious traditions included in the World Religions paradigm, but that they would also leave "knowing how to better interrogate the world around them".
 To avoid promoting the paradigm's portrayal of different religious traditions as rigid, homogenous categories, the scholar Teemu Taira suggested introducing ethnographic case studies into the class to better explain the realities of people's lives and uses of religious traditions.